marco-trovato/phoenix/phoenix-kata/README.md

 ## Requirements

-Automate with a script the creation of the infrastructure and the setup of the application.
+- [x] Automate with a script the creation of the infrastructure and the setup of the application.
+- [ ] Todo